Locations:

 Virtual visits:

-To diagnose your schwannoma, we’ll need to understand exactly where it is, what nerves it may affect and if it’s cancerous.
+To diagnose a schwannoma, we’ll look closely at where it is, what nerves it might be affecting and whether it’s non-cancerous or malignant (cancerous).

-If you choose to come to Cleveland Clinic for schwannoma diagnosis and treatment, you’ll have a team of expert healthcare providers who’ll work together to help you.
-Depending on your symptoms and needs, this team could include:
+When you choose Cleveland Clinic for schwannoma treatment, you’ll benefit from the expertise of a team of specialists who’ll work together to care for you.
+Your team may include:

 Locations